Bordeaux, a truly elegant city

 Originally a town with narrow, winding streets, in the 18th century Bordeaux became one of France’s most beautiful cities with wide avenues, stately homes and small private palaces built of pale sandstone, placed along the quayside and around the magnificent horseshoe-shaped Place de la Bourse.
 The splendid opera house – Le Grand Théatre – was also designed in the 18th century by architect Victor Louis.
 Some years later, one of his apprentices built one of Médoc’s most famous wine chateaux: visit Château Margaux and you will recognise the style.

-Renaissance for a beautiful city
+Renaissance of a stunning city

-Down by Le Grand Theatre, we are in the very heart of Bordeaux.
-You can take a pause and watch the street life in one of the many cafes.
-Order a coffee, or perhaps a small Lillet, the Bordeaux district’s own aperitif.
-Close by is the Maison du Vin de Bordeaux which has opened a very good wine bar a few years ago selling wine by the glass at very reasonable prices.
-And, across the street, you have the tourist office.
-Here one can get hold of maps, information about the wine chateaux and anything else that might be of interest to visits around the wine district.
+Le Grand Théatre is situated in the very heart of Bordeaux.
+This is a good spot to take a break and watch the world go by from one of the many café terraces.
+Order a coffee, or perhaps a small Lillet, Bordeaux’s very own apéritif.
+Nearby, the Maison du Vin de Bordeaux houses a very good wine bar selling wine by the glass at reasonable prices, and across the street is the tourist information office, a valuable source of maps, châteaux visiting hours and everything else pertaining to wine tourism in the Bordeaux area.

 Le Vieux Bordeaux

 At the Rue St-Catherine we turn towards Vieux Bordeaux, the old town, making our way to the attractive Place du Parlement with its many cafés and restaurants.
 Chez Philippe is a seafood restaurant serving excellent local oysters and fish.

 On the corner is a Danish-owned wine store, Cousin et Compagnie, offering a variety of wines from Bordeaux and the rest of the world.
 Their opening hours are somewhat unusual but handy for tourists: 10 am to 10 pm, 7 days a week (note that most shops close at 7 pm).